 If you notice that every time you start up your computer, you get a wonderful message from Sonic Update Manager to enter the Sonic CD, which you don’t have since Dell didn’t give it to you and then pressing Cancel only seems to infuriate the software more because it keeps popping up over and over again, there are a couple of ways you can fix the problems associated with Sonic Update Manager.

 The first and the simplest, if possible, is to simply go into the Control Panel.
 If you’re lucky it might be there.
 If so, you can simply click Remove to get rid of Sonic Update Manager But that is not always the case.
 Hence, the most effective way is to forcibly remove Sonic Update Manager with a .

 The Perfect Uninstaller is able to clean up the Windows Installer files in Windows as that may have gotten corrupted and therefore caused all kinds of random pop ups asking for CDs, etc. You should hopefully be able to uninstall Shield Deluxe with a combination of any of the above steps!

-- F-Secure Uninstall Tips - How to Uninstall F-Secure from Windows Completely Instantly
+- Uninstall Nero Trial - How to Uninstall Nero Trial Entirely from Windows XP, Vista and Windows 7

 - Cannot Uninstall Hamachi? - Get The Remover For LogMeIn Hamachi Right Now!